THE CENTENARY SUZUKI SCHOOLAbout Us

 - To develop a sense of musicianship.

-- To contribute to the overall development of accomplished men and women.
+- To contribute to the overall development of sensitive and accomplished men and women.

 These goals are based on the assumption that ALL children can, with proper teaching, proper environment and encouragement, develop the motor skills necessary to master the technical requirements of their instrument, just as all children can learn their “mother tongue” and be taught to read.